marcusyatim/M-M/README.md

 > - `setup.py`: After installing the dependencies, run this to download the packages required.
 Run `python setup.py` in your shell.

 Other requirements include working knowledge of `Celery` and `Redis` and their installation on your local machine.
+> - To activate a Celery worker, run `celery worker -A app.celery --loglevel=info` on a new terminal (with also the virtual environment which Celery is installed on activated).
+Sometimes, the above command may not work for your machine.
+Try, instead, `celery worker -A app.celery -P solo --loglevel=info`.
+> - To activate Redis, run `redis-server` on a separate new terminal.

 ## Dataset